airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 main program file and files containing routines used by multiple programs.
 In these cases, we combined all of the code together using the linker at link-time, so it was still statically-linked.
-However, in the `helloworld-lib` program, we started using dynamic libraries.
+However, in the `008-01-helloworld-lib` program, we started using dynamic libraries.
 When you use dynamic libraries, your program is then *dynamically-linked*, which means that not all of the code needed to run the program is actually contained within the program file itself, but in external libraries.

-When we put the `-lc` on the command to link the `helloworld` program, it told the linker to use the `C` library (`libc.so`) to look up any symbolssymbols that weren\'t already defined in `helloworld.o`.
+When we put the `--library c` on the command to link the `008-01-helloworld-lib` program, it told the linker to use the `C` library (`libc.so`) to look up any symbols that weren\'t already defined in `008-01-helloworld-lib.o`.
 However, it doesn\'t actually add any code to our program, it just notes in the program where to look.
-When the `helloworld` program begins, the file `/lib/ld-linux.so.2` is loaded first.
+When the `008-01-helloworld-lib` program begins, the file `/usr/lib32/ld-linux.so.2` is loaded first.
 This is the dynamic linker.
-This looks at our `helloworld` program and sees that it needs the `C` library to run.
+This looks at our `008-01-helloworld-lib` program and sees that it needs the `C` library to run.
 So, it searches for a file called `libc.so` in the standard places (listed in `/etc/ld.so.conf` and in the contents of the